carpentries/instructor-training/_episodes/18-management.md

 *   During class, **encourage learners to help others** nearby when they feel comfortable doing so.
     Teaching is a great way to level up learning (one of many reasons why Carpentries Instructors choose to teach!).
     Note that you will need an icebreaker before most learners will take this advice.
-*   **Do not let advanced learners carry the conversation** during class, no matter how interesting it may be.
+*   **Do not let advanced learners take over the conversation** during class, no matter how interesting it may be.
 This can alienate novices and consumes precious time.
 Advanced questions and comments can be politely reserved for breaks, addressed individually by helpers or the co-Instructor, or typed in the Etherpad for present or future follow-up.
 *   The helpers and non-teaching co-Instructor(s)